petems/aas-dotnet-8-app/README.md

-# Azure Functions .NET 8 App
+# Azure App Service .NET 8 Web App

-A modern Azure Functions application built with .NET 8 and the isolated worker process model.
-This project demonstrates HTTP triggers with logging, error handling, and Application Insights integration.
+A modern ASP.NET Core web application built with .NET 8 and deployed to Azure App Service.
+This project demonstrates REST API endpoints with logging, error handling, and Application Insights integration.

 ## Features

-- **.NET 8** with Azure Functions v4
+- **.NET 8** with ASP.NET Core
-- **Isolated Worker Process** model for better performance and flexibility
+- **REST API** with multiple endpoints
-- **HTTP Triggers** with multiple endpoints
+- **Swagger/OpenAPI** documentation
 - **Application Insights** integration for monitoring and telemetry
 - **Structured Logging** with Serilog-style formatting
 - **Error Handling** with dedicated error endpoint for testing